nojronatron/nojronatron.github.io/continuing-education/azure-devops-training-notes.md

 Agents:

 - Installable software.
-- Runs on a Build or Deployment job.
+- Runs one Build or Deployment job at a time.
+- Can be hosted by MSFT or self-hosted.
+- Platforms include Windows, Ubuntu, and others.

 Artifacts:

 - Files or packages published by a Build.
 - Available for Tasks like distribution or deployment.
+- Examples include: Java packaged into a .jar, .NET App packages into a Zip or MSI, C++ or JavaScript Libraries, or an _image_ for a VM, Docker, or the Cloud.

 Builds: